ReactorboY/Gulp-Biolerplate/README.md

 # Gulper
 Just to focus on code, not on compiling, minifying and managing your handlebars and sass code we created the Gulper for other boring repeative task.

-Gulper is a template with pre written automation task so that you can test and tweak your code without reload server and refreshing browser on your system.
+Gulper is a template with pre written automation task so that you can test and tweak your code without restarting the server and refreshing browser on your system everytime you make changes.

 ## What is does >
 * ### Sass Compilation